 What might go wrong?

 As with all major surgical procedures, complications can occur.
-Some of the most common complications following ALIF include
+This document doesn't provide a complete list of the possible complications, but it does highlight some of the most common problems.
+Some of the most common complications following hip replacement surgery include:

 Thrombophlebitis (Blood Clots)

 Thrombophlebitis, sometimes called deep venous thrombosis (DVT), can occur after any operation, but it is more likely to occur following surgery on the hip, pelvis, or knee.
 DVT occurs when the blood in the large veins of the leg forms blood clots.
 This may cause the leg to swell and become warm to the touch and painful.
 If the blood clots in the veins break apart, they can travel to the lung, where they lodge in the capillaries and cut off the blood supply to a portion of the lung.
 This is called a pulmonary embolism.
 (Pulmonary means lung, and embolism refers to a fragment of something traveling through the vascular system.)
 Most surgeons take preventing DVT very seriously.
 There are many ways to reduce the risk of DVT, but probably the most effective is getting you moving as soon as possible.
 Two other commonly used preventative measures include

 - pressure stockings to keep the blood in the legs moving

 - medications that thin the blood and prevent blood clots from forming

 Infection can be a very serious complication following artificial joint replacement surgery.
 The chance of getting an infection following total hip replacement is probably around one percent.
 Some infections may show up very early, even before you leave the hospital.
 Others may not become apparent for months, or even years, after the operation.
 Infection can spread into the artificial joint from other infected areas.
 Your surgeon may want to make sure that you take antibiotics when you have dental work or surgical procedures on your bladder or colon to reduce the risk of spreading germs to the joint.